Findlay College was founded in 1882 by the citizens of the city of Findlay and the Churches of God, General Conference. The

 UF ranks consistently in the top tier of U.S. News & World Report’s

-“America’s Best Colleges” in the Midwest was also named to the "A+ Schools for B Students" list for the second year.
-UF was profiled as a "Best in the Midwest" college by the Princeton Review for the past six years, and it has been
+“America’s Best Colleges” in the Midwest.
+UF was profiled as a "Best in the Midwest" college by the Princeton Review for the past seven years, and it has been

 recognized as one of “America’s Best Private Colleges” by Institutional